Devon Sailing Taster

 Enjoy three days sailing the coasts of South Devon on classic trawler Pilgrim of Brixham.

-Join Pilgrim in her home port of Brixham for a three day sailing holiday on the South Devon coast.
-Offers guests a great introduction to sailing a traditional ship – and with her red sails, rich heritage and classic tiller.
+Join historic wooden vessel Pilgrim in her home port of Brixham for a three day sailing holiday experience on the South Devon coast.
+This taster sailing break offers guests a great introduction to sailing a traditional ship – and with her red sails, rich heritage and classic tiller.

 Sail along the South Devon coastline, with quintessential seaside towns such as Torbay, Dartmouth and Salcombe all on the list of potential stops.
 This voyage requires no previous sailing experience and aims to have a good balance of sailing and exploration ashore.
 The crew will show you the ropes and encourage you to get stuck in and experience first hand traditional classic boat sailing.